|

 struct calendar;

-This structure is an extension of the existing tm structure, with enhancements for better handling of timezones, multiple calendric systems, and subsecond time resolution.
+This structure is derived from the existing tm structure, with added enhancements for better handling of timezones, multiple calendric systems, and subsecond time resolution.

 int cal_type; // Calendar type